-The lowa SEA calculates indirect cost rates used by LEAs and AEAs.
+The cognizant Federal agency can approve the indirect cost rate that emerges from an LEA's ICRP calculations.
 This rate is known as a negotiated or unrestricted rate because it is not limited by Federal restrictions.
 The unrestricted rate allows an LEA to recover the full cost of its Federal programs, including their fair share of the cost of its indirect cost activities.